Ewlfish/Flutter-Dice-App/README.md

-# Flutter-Apps
+# Flutter-Dice-App
-These are some of the flutter projects I have worked on.
+This app simulates the roll of dice.